-Figure 150 Email Notification > Add
+Figure 163 Email Notification > Add

-Table 119 Email Notification > Add
+Table 137 Email Notification > Add

 LABEL DESCRIPTION Mail Server Address Enter the server name or the IP address of the mail server for the e-mail address specified in the Account Email Address field.
 If this field is left blank, reports, logs or notifications will not be sent via e-mail.
+Port Enter the same port number here as is on the mail server for mail traffic.
 Authentication Username Enter the user name (up to 32 characters).
 This is usually the user name of a mail account you specified in the Account Email Address field.
 Authentication Password Enter the password associated with the user name above.
 Account Email Address Enter the e-mail address that you want to be in the from/sender line of the e-mail notification that the VMG sends.
 If you activate SSL/TLS authentication, the e-mail address must be able to be authenticated by the mail server as well.
+Connection Security Select SSL to use Secure Sockets Layer (SSL) or Transport Layer Security (TLS) if you want encrypted communications between the mail server and the VMG.
+Select STARTTLS to upgrade a plain text connection to a secure connection using SSL/TLS.
 OK Click this button to save your changes and return to the previous screen.
 Cancel Click this button to begin configuring this screen afresh.

-Log Setting
+CHAPTER 37 Log Setting